 The airport was suspiciously quiet, and I immediately noticed no one manning the Cobalt airline check-in station, one of the largest Cypriot airline carriers.

 We flew with them to Cyprus, and the airplane was seriously disrepair with little shits.
 So I wasn’t shocked at the lack of communication from Cobalt, but I was still annoyed I couldn’t check-in.

 I knew it was late, but it was strange that we still couldn’t check in for our 2:10 am flight two hours ahead.
 I was irritated, I had questions, I wanted to check in and get into the damn lounge and eat some food before I got hangry.

 A camera guy, an anchorwoman, and a news crew shooting photos of the Cobalt office.
 I knew something was going on that all passengers were unaware of.
 I walked over to Cameron and our luggage and we quickly typed “Cobalt Air” into Google.

 Excuse me?
 What does that mean?
 I’ve yet to hear anything from anybody!

 A British guy turns to me, “that’s it,” he says.
-Apparently, the Europeans had dealt with this before.
+The Europeans had dealt with this before.

 “Now what,” I ask.
 “What does this mean!?”

-Stunned I walk back to Cameron to tell him the news and I see the news crew charging towards him.
-Makeupless and in yoga pants I run away – the last thing I want to be is on Cypriot television.
+Stunned I walk back to Cameron to tell him the news and I see the news crew charging toward him.
+Makeupless and in yoga pants, I run away – the last thing I want to be is on Cypriot television.

 “So how do you feel knowing your airline is bankrupt?”
 They ask.